abhhipatel/abhipatel31-7/README.md

 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to grab Opportunity in my field of backend devloping!
 - 🥅 2022 Goals: Learn more about web3,Python,ML and Cloud.
-- I'm also an active Investor!
+- I'm also an active Investor !
 - 😻 Check out the tweets collection I created on investing: [Here](https://twitter.com/abhipatel31)

 ### Connect with me: